Clovis-team/clovis-open-code-extracts/README.md

-# clovis-open-code-extracts
+# Just beautifull Clovis files to read

-Open Clovis code for external developers who want to work with us
+Just read the files of this repo to see how we work 👐